Skip to main content

 Why is coronary CTA with Cleerly the gold standard?

-Coronary CTA with Cleerly is the gold standard for advanced cardiovascular imaging because it sees the plaque that actually causes heart attacks.
+Coronary CTA with Cleerly is the gold standard for advanced cardiovascular imaging because it sees the plaque that causes heart attacks.
 Unlike a calcium score, which only sees old, calcified plaque, a CCTA can see the young, soft plaque most likely to rupture and cause a sudden heart attack.

 This lets us be far more precise in our high cholesterol prevention strategy and in ApoB-targeted treatment.
 For patients with a family history of early heart disease or elevated Lp(a), the CCTA often changes the entire treatment plan.